Scientific Name

 Origin

-This species is native to Morocco, eastern, southern, and southwestern Africa, Arabian Peninsula, and southern India.
-It occurs in open bushland, scrub, and margins of thickets at elevations from 1,480 to 6.650 feet (450 to 2,000 m).
+This species is native to Morocco, eastern, southern, southwestern Africa, the Arabian Peninsula, and Southern India.
+It grows in open bushland, scrub, and margins of thickets at elevations from 1,480 to 6.650 feet (450 to 2,000 m).

 Description

-Kalanchoe laciniata is a succulent plant with a reddish, erect, usually simple stem and thick fleshy green leaves that vary in shape.
-It grows up to 5 feet (1.5 m) tall.
-Leaves are petiolate, usually compound or dissected, rarely undivided or 3-lobed.
-Leaflets are ovate, lanceolate, or linear, with regularly toothed or serrated margins.
-They are up to 5.6 inches (14 cm) long and 1.6 inches (4 cm) wide.
-Flowers are fragrant and vary in color from yellow and yellow-green to orange.
-They appear in summer in dense flat-topped clusters forming a panicle-like, up to 2 feet (60 cm) tall inflorescence.
+Kalanchoe laciniata is a succulent plant with a reddish, erect, usually simple stem and thick, fleshy green leaves that vary in shape.
+It can grow up to 5 feet (1.5 m) tall.
+The leaves are petiolate, usually compound or dissected, rarely undivided or 3-lobed.
+The leaflets are ovate, lanceolate, or linear, with regularly toothed or serrated margins.
+They can grow up to 5.6 inches (14 cm) long and 1.6 inches (4 cm) wide.

 Hardiness